-- What supervised experiential learning do you want to do under their supervision? - How many hours (in weeks) are you requesting to spend with them? - When are you requesting to spend time with them, and can you be flexible with the dates? - Do you have any unique qualifications that might help you to be more of an asset to them at their facility (such as bilingual, experience working with veterans, CPR certification, etc.)?
+- What type of supervised experiential learning do you want to do under their supervision? - How many hours (and weeks) are you requesting to spend with them? - When are you requesting to spend time with them, and can you be flexible with the dates? - Do you have any unique qualifications that might help you to be more of an asset to them at their facility (such as bilingual, experience working with veterans, CPR certification, etc.)?

 We recommend that you draft a well-formed email to send to preceptors that includes a personal introduction, your purpose, and the key information listed above.
-We highly suggest utilizing the Preceptor Communication Packet which can be found on our website under the "Supervised Experiential Learning" section.
+We highly suggest utilizing the Preceptor Communication Packet which can be found on our website under the "Supervised Experiential Learning" section https://snsw.arizona.edu/graduate/online-distance-programs/psm-applied-nutritiondietetics

 When you have identified your potential preceptors and sites, you will ask them to fill out a Preceptor Agreement Form, which you will submit with your application to the program.
 During application review, appropriateness of sites and preceptors will be reviewed by the program coordinator and program director.
 Once admitted into the program, affiliation agreements will be established.
+Sites cannot be changed once the affiliation agreement process is underway.
+This process can be lengthy and can take weeks to months depending on the sites.
+Any changes to sites may impact semester of graduation from the program.